 Pump In Style Traveler

-The “Pump In Style Traveler” version is quite ergonomically designed and meant for traveling moms and dads.
+The “Pump In Style Traveler” version is quite ergonomic in terms of design and is good for traveling moms and dads.

 There is a removable motor that can remain at work.
-And a removable cooler carrier which can be used to transport the daily quota of breastmilk to home or daycare.
+It also includes a removable cooler carrier, this you can use to transport the daily quota of breastmilk to home or daycare.

 Medela Little Hearts Breastpump

 In a world of quite sophisticated breastpumps, with “smartcards” and electronic wizardry embedded in them.
 It includes others with heavy-duty motors and rugged battery packs that can go on working non-stop.